vPeteWalker/midway/files/files1/files1.rst

    - **VLAN**: Select the **Primary** VLAN for the *client network* from the pull-down list.

-   - **DNS Resolver IP**: Enter IP address for your AutoAD VM or customer-provided domain controller.
+   - **DNS Resolver IP**: Enter IP address for your AutoAD VM, or customer-provided domain controller.

       .. figure:: images/4m.png